-14. This Protocol is a voluntary Protocol which has been developed to respond to the demand from audit committees for additional information about CPAB's inspection findings.
-To provide transparency on the implementation of the Protocol, audit committees and other stakeholders will be able to access a list of the audit firms participating in the Protocol.
+14. This Protocol is a mandatory Protocol which has been developed to respond to the demand from audit committees for additional information about CPAB's inspection findings.

 Amendments to the Protocol

 15. CPAB will periodically review and consult with key stakeholders on the functioning and effectiveness of this Protocol with a view, among other things, to modifying it should that be considered necessary.